b-ianphan/lab-report-2/newIndex.md

-This is another index file, its not the same, but it has a a similar name!
+This is another index file, its not the same, but it has a pretty similar name!